Sonya Balmores: Modeling career

-Balmores won the Miss Hawaii Teen USA title on May 16, 2004 at the Waikiki Sheraton Resort.
+Balmores won the Miss Hawaii Teen USA title on May 16, 2004, at the Waikiki Sheraton Resort.
 Balmores represented Hawaii in the Miss Teen USA 2004 pageant held in Palm Springs, California on August 6, 2004.
 She placed first runner-up in the pageant, which was won by Miss Louisiana Teen USA Shelley Hennig.
 This was Hawaii's highest placement in the pageant since Kelly Hu won in 1985.

 In 2005, Balmores appeared on the covers of Women's Health, Outside and Foam magazines.

 Acting career

-Balmores played the series regular role Kai Kealoha in Beyond the Break on The N, a series previously given the tentative title Boarding School.
-She also played the main antagonist, Malina Birch, in the 2011 film Soul Surfer.
-In 2014, she guest starred on Hawaii Five-0 as tour bus robber Alana Duncan the episode " Kanalu Hope Loa" or "The Last Break".
-In 2017, Balmores was cast in the series Inhumans as Auran.
+Balmores played the series regular role of Kai Kealoha in Beyond the Break on The N, a series that was initially given the tentative title Boarding School.

+In 2011, she portrayed the main antagonist, Malina Birch, in the biographical drama film Soul Surfer.

+In 2014, Balmores guest-starred in an episode of Hawaii Five-0 titled "Kanalu Hope Loa" ("The Last Break") as Alana Duncan, a tour bus robber.

+She joined the Marvel Cinematic Universe in 2017, playing Auran in the television series Inhumans.

+In 2022, Balmores appeared in the historical drama series The Chosen portraying the character Fatiyah.